dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 session = ort.InferenceSession(onnx_filename, providers=providers)
 ```
 The rest of the code is the same as the CUDA inference.

+{{< notice note >}}
+Here are the descriptions for the arguments you can pass to the `TensorrtExecutionProvider`:
+- `device_id`: 0 - This specifies the GPU device ID to use.
+In this case, it's set to 0, which typically refers to the first GPU in the system.
+- `trt_max_workspace_size`: 8589934592 - This sets the maximum workspace size for TensorRT in bytes.
+Here, it's set to 8GB, which allows TensorRT to use up to 8GB of GPU memory for its operations.
+- `trt_fp16_enable`: True - This enables FP16 (half-precision) mode, which can significantly speed up inference on supported GPUs while reducing memory usage.
+- `trt_engine_cache_enable`: True - This enables caching of TensorRT engines, which can speed up subsequent runs by avoiding engine rebuilding.
+- `trt_engine_cache_path`: `./trt_cache` - This specifies the directory where TensorRT engine cache files will be stored.
+- `trt_force_sequential_engine_build`: False - When set to False, it allows parallel building of TensorRT engines for different subgraphs.
+- `trt_max_partition_iterations`: 10000 - This sets the maximum number of iterations for TensorRT to attempt partitioning the graph.
+- `trt_min_subgraph_size`: 1 - This specifies the minimum number of nodes required for a subgraph to be considered for conversion to TensorRT.
+- `trt_builder_optimization_level`: 5 - This sets the optimization level for the TensorRT builder.
+Level 5 is the highest optimization level, which can result in longer build times but potentially better performance.
+- `trt_timing_cache_enable`: True - This enables the timing cache, which can help speed up engine building by reusing layer timing information from previous builds.
+{{< /notice >}}

 And now let's run the benchmark: